In most cases, the cause is

 Barium swallow x-rays

 To diagnose a blockage in the esophagus, doctors do an upper endoscopy.
 In this procedure, doctors examine the esophagus using a flexible tube called an endoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more .
 During the endoscopy, doctors take tissue samples to analyze under a microscope (called a biopsy).

 Doctors may also do a barium swallow X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more .
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more .
 In this test, people are given barium in a liquid before x-rays are taken.
 The barium outlines the esophagus, making abnormalities easier to see.

 Treatment and outcome depend on the cause of the narrowing or blockage.